Hikmahx/ride-share/README.md

-# RideShare - A Ride-Sharing Application
+# Ride Share - A Ride-Sharing Application

-This is the Node.js Express backend documentation for RideShare, a ride-sharing application (like uberpool).
+This is the Node.js Express backend documentation for Ride Share, a ride-sharing application (like uberpool).
 It provides various endpoints for user authentication, managing users, rides, vehicles, and ride requests.

 ## Table of Contents